Germ theory's key 19th century figures: John Snow

 England had multiple cholera epidemics during the 19th century.
 The earliest outbreak in Britain occurred in 1831.
 In that year, 21,800 people died from cholera within the country.
 These outbreaks were first blamed on the poor because they were said to smell bad and be immoral.
 This population was believed to cause "bad air."
 Foul urban air at the time was the prevailing theory of how disease was transmitted (miasma theory).

-Physician John Snow was an anesthesiologist.
-He became well respected after anesthetizing Queen Victoria using chloroform during the birth of one of her children in 1847.
+John Snow was an anesthesiologist who became well respected after anesthetizing Queen Victoria using chloroform during the birth of one of her children in 1847.
 In 1854 when a deadly cholera outbreak occurred close to his home in London, his priorities changed.
 Snow became concerned and was determined to discover the origin of the cholera outbreak.
 Even though the germ theory had not been established yet, he felt the outbreaks were not caused by "bad air" infecting blood, but by something entering a person's gut.
 Snow determined that inhaling "bad air" would not result in intestinal disease.